-There is one theory that has hardly been investigated and that is the correlation between early Pentecostalism and the original doctrine of glossolalia devised by German scholars in the early 1800s.
-Glossolalia became the standard interpretation in the primary and secondary religious dictionaries, encyclopedias and commentaries before the 1900s.
+The correlation between early Pentecostalism and the original doctrine of glossolalia devised by German scholars in the early 1800s holds the best explanation.
+The early Pentecostals adopted and modified the glossolalia doctrine as a solution to their missionary tongues crisis.
+This adaptation makes sense.
+Glossolalia was, and remains, the principal theme in the primary and secondary religious dictionaries, encyclopedias and commentaries since the late 1800s.
 In fact, it was hard to even find the traditional definition of speaking in tongues within any substantive publication by this time.

 By the early 1800s the traditional doctrine began to unravel and different streams of understanding began to appear.
 This began with the London-based Irvingite movement in the 1830s which brought a heightened academic interest and a critical re-analysis.
-This led to German scholars reclassifying speaking in tongues as glossolalia – that is speaking in tongues was an unintelligible discourse proceeding from an ecstatic state above the ordinary language of communication.(1)Augustus Neander.
-Planting and Training of the Christian Church by the Apostles.
-London: Henry G. Bohn.
-1851.
-3rd ed.
-Vol. 1 Pg.
-11 In short, they defined speaking in tongues as a psychological condition rather than a miraculous state.
+This led to German scholars reclassifying speaking in tongues as glossolalia – that is speaking in tongues was an unintelligible discourse proceeding from an ecstatic state above the ordinary language of communication.1 In short, they defined speaking in tongues as a psychological condition rather than a miraculous state.
 The leading scholar of this subject was August Neander, whose thoughts made it into the English religious vocabulary largely through the later influence of Philip Schaff and Frederick Farrar.

-This is a critical study on Pentecostalism between 1906 and 1930 and how it was deeply influenced by doctrine of glossolalia.
-The Pentecostal archives, along with the Missionary Alliance archives, and books produced by early pentecostal leaders were resourced to see the connections between early pentecostalism and higher criticism on the topic of tongues.
-Higher criticism was the name of the scholarly movement whose framework produced the original glossolalia doctrine.
+This series is a critical study on Pentecostalism between 1906 and 1930 and how it was deeply influenced by doctrine of glossolalia.
+The Pentecostal archives, along with the Missionary Alliance archives, and books produced by early Pentecostal leaders were resourced to see the connections between early Pentecostalism and Higher Criticism on the topic of tongues.
+Higher Criticism is the name of the scholarly movement whose framework produced the original glossolalia doctrine.
 This study will show there was a deep connection.

 It was an unintentional connection.
 Early Pentecostals were deficient in any intellectual framework and internal mechanisms to solve this doctrinal dilemma.
 They lacked the textual skills of Greek, Latin or Aramaic where the majority of tongues texts resided untranslated into English.
 Instead, they chose to look at the currently available histories and secondary books published in the English language for their solution.
 Here they found the works of the highly touted historian Philip Schaff, the Anglican church leader and writer, Frederick Farrar, the Anglican writers Conybeare and Howson and a short list of others.
 Pentecostals found that these writers conclusions matched their experiences.
 They did not realize that these authors were strong proponents of the higher criticism doctrine of glossolalia that started in the early 1800s – a doctrine that departed substantially from the christian traditional definition.

-Pentecostals didn’t realize that these authors formulated and promoted an alternative explanation that started in the 1830s.
+Pentecostals did not realize that these authors formulated and promoted an alternative explanation that started in the 1830s.
 This doctrine did not follow the traditional christian trajectory of tongues.
-Ironically, the modern pentecostal definitions are the children of German higher criticism.
+Ironically, the modern Pentecostal definitions are the children of Higher Criticism.

 There are no early or even later Pentecostal writers that seriously pondered their experiences through the primary source literature of Greek, Latin, or Aramaic dictionaries or texts.
 They steadfastly held to tertiary literature especially English ones.